jamesabel/awsimple/EXAMPLES.md

 ### 2. Check your AWS profile and create a test user name "testawsimple" with read/write access to s3.

 Your default aws profile should be setup before you run the examples.
 The examples use a test user named "testawsimple".
+You should create this user before running the examples.

 ```
 aws config